git/git.github.io/rev_news/drafts/edition-89.md

-  There are too many to list in the design and implementation of the internals, but in the end, I think what mattered to the project most was that I was consistently there available to help guide the project.
+  There are too many to list in the design and implementation of the internals, but in the end, I think what mattered to the project most was that I was consistently there, available to help guide the project.

-  It may not be "important contribution", but my most favorite creation is "git rerere".
+  While it may not be a particularly "important contribution", my most favorite creation is "git rerere".
 It was fun to design, work on, and (most importantly) name it.